State Occupational Safety Consultant

 - Review and interpret employer’s safety and health management systems.

 - To recognize hazardous conditions in workplaces within the construction, general and agricultural industries.

 - Recognizing and engaging those with different backgrounds, characteristics and perspectives to bridge gaps in understanding of differing viewpoints, as well as ensuring persons with diverse perspectives are given the opportunity to collaborate and provide input in the decision making process.

 Ideal candidates will have:

-- Degree (B.A., B.S. or A.A.S) in occupational safety and health, industrial safety, or related fields and one year of experience or;
+- Degree (B.A., B.S. or A.A.S) in occupational safety and health, industrial safety, or related fields or;

 - Professional designations related to the broad practice of safety and health such as but not limited to; Certified Safety Professional (CSP), Associate Safety Professional (ASP), Registered Safety Professional (RSP), Occupational Safety and Health Technologist (OSHT), Construction Safety and Health Technician (CHST), and any other broadly recognized designation in the Occupational Safety and Health field.